ZishanAdThandar/hackify/README.md

-# Hackify v201
+# Hackify by Zishan Ahamed Thandar

-Hackify by Zishan Ahamed Thandar is a Open Source script for Debian Based OS Coded in bash to install Pentesting Wordlists and Tools with single command.
+Hackify is an open-source script for Debian-based operating systems, coded in bash.
+This script streamlines the installation of pentesting wordlists and tools with a single command, making it easier for cybersecurity enthusiasts and professionals to set up their pentesting environment quickly and efficiently.

 ## Installation Command